 Eurex Repo is a separate segment in the electronic trading solution for Repos.
 This segment is one of the leading electronic repo market providers and operates the Swiss Franc and Euro Repo Markets.
 It offers the entire value chain from Trading till Clearing & Settlement.

 The participation in the Eurex Repo Market and Eurex Bonds is generally open to all the banks and financial service providers.
 These participants are subject to their country of domicile and the financial market supervisory authority for trading purposes.
 For private investors, Eurex repo is an interbank market and hence trading facility is not available.

 #5 – NYSE Arca

 This is a popular international stock exchange for trading of stocks and options owned by the International Exchange with its headquarters in Chicago.
 It was initially known as the Archipelago Exchange.
-The 2006 Merger of the Archipelago Holdings and the NYSE formed a new holding company known as the NYSE Group.
+The 2006 Merger of the Archipelago Holdings and the NYSE formed a new Parent Company or holding company known as the NYSE Group.
 This was a publicly traded, profit oriented organization combining traditional open outcry method with the electronic trading to form a hybrid system.
-Thus, NYSE Arca comprises NYSE Arca Equities for the trading of exchange-listed equity securities and the NYSE Arca options for trading of equity options.
+Thus, NYSE Arca comprises NYSE Arca Equities for the trading of exchange-listed equity securities and the NYSE Arca options for the trading of equity options.